 Sprinkle over top all the dry ingredients, doing the spelt flour first and then sprinkling the spices and baking soda and powder evenly as best you can.

-Grease your muffin tin with non stick spray or line the cups.
+Grease your muffin tin with non stick spray or liners.
 Use a tablespoon to scoop the batter into the muffin cups and sprinkle the chopped walnuts and raw sugar over each muffin.

 Bake 375 degree oven for 15 minutes until puffed up and golden brown.